eduardosilva/entity-framework-guide/README.md

 ## Introduction

 The purpose of this guide is to provide guidance on building applications using Entity Framework by showing tips and tricks about it.
-All examples was made using [AdventureWorks](https://www.microsoft.com/en-us/download/details.aspx?id=49502) database.
+All examples were made using [AdventureWorks](https://www.microsoft.com/en-us/download/details.aspx?id=49502) database.

 ## Table of Contents